elham-md/se1-bestellsystem/README.md

 # clone the branch 'main' into your workspace for the new project
 git clone -b main --single-branch https://github.com/sgra64/se1-bestellsystem.git

 # remove the remote URL

+# remove the remote URL from the project

 git remote remove origin
 ```